-• A bachelor's degree from an accredited institution or an equivalent degree as evaluated by the Ministry of Higher Education.

-- Applicants should have relevant professional experience. - A minimum GPA on of 2.5 in the undergraduate degree.

-- MBA applicants are required to sit for an English placement test.
-The test results do not affect the admission decision but help place the candidate at the appropriate language level.

-N.B students with an evidence of a minimum score of 6.5 for IELTS, or 575 on the paper based TOEFL, 500 for the TOEFL ITP or 85 for the internet based TOEFL will be exempted from the English placement test (for the test scores to be valid they should have been obtained within the past 2 years).
-MBA applicants holding a bachelor degree from a non-English University are required to submit a TOEFL or IELTS certificate as evidence of their English proficiency before the collection of their MBA degrees

--MBA applicants coming from a non-business background should complete 16 cr. as remedial courses (REM1 and REM2).
+- A bachelor's degree from an accredited institution or an equivalent degree as evaluated by the Ministry of Higher Education. - Applicants should have relevant professional experience. - A minimum GPA on of 2.5 in the undergraduate degree. - MBA applicants are required to sit for an English placement test.
+The test results do not affect the admission decision but help place the candidate at the appropriate language level. - Applicants with an evidence of a minimum score of 7.0 for IELTS, or 600 on the paper based TOEFL, 250 for the TOEFL CBT or 100 for the internet based TOEFL will be exempted from the English placement test (for the test scores to be valid they should have been obtained within the past 2 years - -MBA applicants coming from a non-business background should complete 16 cr. as remedial courses (REM1 and REM2).